vim-autoformat/vim-autoformat/README.markdown

 * Option for on-the-fly code-formatting (like visual studio)

-If you have any suggestions on this plugin or on this readme or if you experience problems, please contact me by creating an issue in this repository.
+If you have any suggestions on this plugin or on this readme, if you think some default formatprg definition is missing, or if you experience problems, please contact me by creating an issue in this repository.